 - Tell the receptionist that you have hearing loss. - Advise receptionist of your communication needs for the appointment such as a captioner or use of assistive listening equipment. - Confirm date and time of your appointment and confirm whether in person or by other means such as by phone or internet. - If you cannot use the phone, discuss arranging appointments by email, on-line or have someone help you make the appointment.
-Alternatively, use the TELUS Relay system using a TTY (See the section on Technologies). - If you are not confident that you can communicate effectively during the medical appointment, for example, if it is to be conducted by phone or online, request that the appointment be in-person or request the provision of a captioner (see captioning in the section on Technologies).
+Alternatively, use the TELUS Relay system using a TTY (See the section on Technologies). - If you are not confident that you can communicate effectively during the medical appointment, for example, if it is to be conducted by phone or online, request that the appointment be in-person or request the provision of a CART (see page 8).